 Great migration conditions, and another good day for Pierre and Laurent who at 14h40 had 2 raptors appearing overhead - a MARSH HARRIER (busard des roseaux) along with an unusual BUZZARD that circled over their heads and showed plumage characteristics of ´STEPPE BUZZARD´ (buse des steppes), although unfortunately the upperparts were not seen clearly.

 Also seen today were a SWALLOW (hirondelle de cheminée), a BLACK REDSTART and a first YELLOW WAGTAIL (bergeronnettte printanière).

 A very good day today, with a distinct migration feel about it: Pierre saw a HOBBY (hobereau) winnowing quickly northwards at 1pm along with 2 BRAMBLING (pinson du nord) and a YELLOWHAMMER (bruant jaune) - a vital year tick indeed.

-Slightly later, at 14h30, he and Laurent had the wonderful sight of 4 WHITE STORKS (cigognes blanches) suddenly appearing and circling slowly higher and higher before drifting off north-westwards.
-Always a good bird of course, 4 together is a particularly rare sight at Beaumonts.
+Slightly later, at 14h30, he and Laurent had 4 WHITE STORKS (cigognes blanches) circling slowly higher and higher before drifting off to the northwest.

 A BUZZARD (buse variable) was also seen today, along with 2 SWALLOWS (the first since the first!).